Santo August: 2014–15: Legal issues, group departure, and Amazing

 Four months later, in November 2014, August was tagged as the main suspect after the BMW 325i of producer Chris Clark went missing while on a studio session with Santo.
 Clark had left the car keys on a table in the studio, but when he went to leave, the keys – and August – were gone.
 August's refusal to cooperate ended with Clark going to the authorities.
 A month later, in December 2014, it was announced by August, via his Twitter account, that he'd been removed from Mindless Behavior.

 In 2015, a year after being released from the group, August began working on his solo career as a rapper/singer.
 Formally, he is signed with 319 Music Group & Films, an entertainment company operating out of Inglewood, California.
 In February, he was featured on "Number", a song by Courtlend, that featured SJ3 and August, who went under the alias "DoubleR".
 Soon after, he ditched both the stage name Roc Royal and DoubleR, and began referring to himself as a shortened version of his name – "Santo" August.
 In June, August released his first solo single since his release from Mindless Behavior, a hip-hop pop song, titled "Amazing".
 Amazing was widely accepted by fans of the group, and has over 1.5 million plays on his SoundCloud account.
-The video for the single was released in July 2015, and has over 600,000 views on YouTube, and 90,000 views on Vevo.
+The video for the single was released in July 2015.
 In August, he released his second single, "No Limits".
 His channel on YouTube, "SantoAugustTV" showcased interviews that he attended and performances that he held.